It Is Not About What You Say, It Is About How You Say It: A Surprisingly Simple Approach for Improving Reading Comprehension: Related Work

 \paragraph{Prompt Engineering} A related area -- prompt engineering \cite{strobelt2022interactive, bach-etal-2022-promptsource} -- focuses on modifying the input prompt to improve the performance of LMs without altering their underlying architecture or training regime.
-And while LMs require a deep understanding of the provided context to generate accurate responses, recent studies have demonstrated that large performance enhancements can be achieved through prompt engineering alone \cite{NEURIPS2020_1457c0d6, liu2021pretrain, wei2023chainofthought, dong2023survey}.
+Recent studies have demonstrated that large performance enhancements can be achieved through prompt engineering alone \cite{NEURIPS2020_1457c0d6, liu2021pretrain, wei2023chainofthought, dong2023survey}.
 This approach involves various techniques such as adding different input strings \cite{zhang2023tell}, providing step-by-step instructions \cite{wei2023chainofthought}, or incorporating additional contextual information into the prompt \cite{NEURIPS2020_1457c0d6}.
 By carefully crafting the input prompt, researchers aim to guide the model towards relevant information and improve its ability to comprehend and generate coherent responses.

 \paragraph{Emphasis Methods} It is important to note that researchers often do not have the ability to precisely guide the model using prompt engineering, and much of prompt development is based on intuition.
 That is, researchers often have to try many different prompts manually or automatically until they find those that increase performance, and often just for their specific models \cite{liu2021pretrain, gao-etal-2021-making, webson-pavlick-2022-prompt}.
 In comparison, recent work on input emphasis, including attention steering (AS) and marked prompting (MP) \cite{zhang2023tell}, have shown great success in improving models' ability to follow instructions.
 These methods aim to guide the focus of models towards various segments of the input sequence, by either adding tokens to the sequence or rescaling attention weights for relevant tokens.
 AS is closely related to work that avoids modifying models' architectures, or training regime, however, it takes a more direct approach by modifying parts of the input directly by rescaling the attention values of specific heads corresponding to specific tokens.